arcsbstn/arcsbstn.github.io/README.md

 # ARCSBSTN Landing Page

-This project used HTML, CSS, and JavaScript to build a personal landing page for Adrianne Sebastian.
+This project uses HTML and CSS to build a personal landing page for ARC Sebastian.